RFlash007/FRED-V2/FRED_V2_Comprehensive_Analysis.md

 #### S.C.O.U.T.
 (Search & Confidence Optimization Utility Tool) - The Web Scout (`agents/scout.py`)

-- **Role:** S.C.O.U.T. is F.R.E.D.'s rapid reconnaissance specialist, activated by the `AgentDispatcher` when G.A.T.E.'s routing flags indicate `needs_web_search`.
+- **Role:** S.C.O.U.T. is F.R.E.D.'s rapid reconnaissance specialist, activated when `web_search_strategy.needed` is true.
 Its mission is to perform quick web searches and assess the confidence level of its findings.
 - **Process:**
     - It uses web search tools (e.g., `search_general`, `search_news`) to find relevant information.
     - It assesses the completeness, source reliability, recency, and relevance of the search results.